woodchuckchoi/what_i_learnt_today/concurrency/README.md

 ## Master-Slave
 ```
-Master controls writes data (and reads, if needed) and slaves simultaneously copies the log, hence are able to handle read requests.
+Master controls writes data (and reads, if needed) and slaves asynchronously copies the log, hence are able to handle read requests.

 Pros
 1. Fast (no additional overhead)